Co-Founder and Managing Partner, Songhai Advisory and Trustee, Footprints Africa

 “I want the Netherlands to be a country that is liveable and accessible for everyone and where we reuse more.
 I’m committed to reducing travel time in a sustainable way, with a particular focus on border regions, cities and our neighbouring countries.”

-Project Director, Global collaboration, Sustainability solutions, The Finnish Innovation Fund Sitra
+Head of Global collaboration unit for Sustainability solutions, The Finnish Innovation Fund Sitra

 Kari Herlevi has worked in the circular economy in both the public and private sectors.
 He has helped develop national circular strategies as well as the WCEF platform.
 He is a multi-skilled circular economy and sustainability expert.who headed Sitra’s Circular economy project for eight years.